Souq Qabil

 Qabil Street (Arabic: شارع قابل) also known as Souq Qabil (Arabic: سوق قابل) is a market street in Jeddah, Saudi Arabia.
 It is one of Jeddah's oldest markets, located in the heart of the city's historic centre, Al Balad.

 The market is on a narrow street with historic buildings and old-style restaurants and shops that sell goods, ranging from spices and household needs to perfumes and jewellery.
 It is marked as "Qabel Trail" on Google Maps.

 History

 Qabil Street was founded by Hussein bin Ali in the early years of the 20th century.
 It was not given its name until it was bought in 1925–6 by Suliman Qabil, who was one of the most popular merchants in the city at the time.

 Qabil Street was home to currency exchange shops.
-It was also specialized in imported textiles, shoes, watches, etc., as well as locally manufactured goods.
+It also specialized in imported textiles, shoes, watches, etc., as well as locally manufactured goods.
 The street was the first to be electrified in the city.